You have just trained a learning to rank model and you now want to know how it performs.

 - One sample per query group: ranking a single result for a query is not a ranking problem at all.

 - Starting from the data set: which interactions do you consider for the training and which for the test?
-The split in training and test set is a very important phase that need to be studied in depth.
-Ideally we would like to create two sets that follow the same probability distribution in terms of queries and relevance labels.
+The split in training and test sets is a very important phase that needs to be studied in depth.
+Ideally, we would like to create two sets that follow the same probability distribution in terms of queries and relevance labels.

 Another problem is finding a direct correlation between the offline evaluation metrics and the parameters we consider for the online model performance.

-It isn’t that obvious and neither simple to understand how an improvement on the offline metrics will reflect on page views, clicks, sales and revenues.
+It isn’t that obvious and neither simple to understand how an improvement in the offline metrics will reflect on page views, clicks, sales and revenues.

-The most commonly used technique for the offline evaluation is the Cranfield one.
+The most commonly used technique for offline evaluation is the Cranfield one.

 -